kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

     print(product_name, price)
 ```

-## Trying the dynamic site using requests
+## Trying scraping a dynamic site using requests

 What would happen if we tried to load this e-commerce site using requests?
 That is, what if we didn't know it was a dynamic site?